cloudhead/nakamoto/README.md

 nakamoto
 ========

-Nakamoto is a high-assurance Bitcoin light-client implementation in Rust.
-Its primary focus is on low resource utilization, reliability and ease of use.
+Nakamoto is a high-assurance Bitcoin light-client implementation in Rust, with a focus on low resource utilization, modularity and security.

+The vision for the project is to build a set of libraries that are easy to embed in any program and on any platform, be it mobile or desktop.
+The project's small cpu, memory and code footprint is made possible by its efficient runtime and minimal set of dependencies.
+The implementation language, Rust, opens up the possibility for programs written in other languages (eg. Swift, Python, Java), to bind directly to it via a foreign function interface (FFI).

+## Design

+Nakamoto is split into several crates, each handling a different aspect of the light-client protocol.
+Although these crates are designed to be used in tandem, swapping implementations is trivial, due to the explicit boundaries between them.
+From a high-level, we have:

+* `nakamoto-client`: the core light-client library
+* `nakamoto-p2p`: the protocol state-machine implementation
+* `nakamoto-chain`: the block store and fork selection logic
+* `nakamoto-net-poll`: the default *poll*-based networking library
+* `nakamoto-common`: common functionality used by all crates
+* `nakamoto-node`: a standalone light-client daemon

-## Goals
+## Projects goals

 * __High assurance__: the library should be thoroughly tested using modern techniques such as *property* and *model-based testing* as well as *discrete event simulation* and *fuzzing*.
 These approaches benefit from a clean separation between I/O and protocol logic and have been shown to catch more bugs than unit testing.

 * __Security__: as a library that may find its way into wallet implementations, a primary goal is security and auditability.
 For this reason, we try to minimize the total dependency footprint, keep the code easy to read and forbid any unsafe code.

 * __Efficiency__: blockchain synchronization should be done as efficiently as possible, with low memory and disk overhead.
 We target resource-constrained environments, such as mobile.

 * __Privacy__: when possible, privacy-preserving techniques should be employed.
   For example, *Client Side Block Filtering* (BIP 157/158) should be used over bloom filters (BIP 37) to ensure user privacy.

 ## Contributing